"I am feeling pain": Portable's wife reads singer's x-ray result amid VDM crisis

-Portable’s Wife Surveys Singer’s X-ray Result After Singer Claimed He Was Hit on His Chest
+Portable’s Wife Surveys Singer’s X-ray Result After He Claimed He Was Hit on His Chest

 - Nigerian singer Portable and his wife Bewaji trended online amid the street artist's recent online drama